-10. Are any defences available?
+11. Are any defences available?
 If so, please summarise them.

-Under the general torts regime of article 1902 of the Civil Code, defendants can use any defense aiming to refute the liability requirements approached in question 7.
+Defendants would be allowed to use any defense aiming to refute the liability requirements approached in question 8.

 In this regard, defendants may invoke:

-- That they have not acted faulty or negligent.
-In this case the implementation of reasonable and prudent measures to avoid the causation of the damage will play a key role; or - That the claimant has not suffered the damage that he/she claim; or - The lack of causal relationship between the damage and the fault or negligent action or omission attributed by the claimant.
+- i.
+That it has not been carried out any faulty or negligent conduct: in this case, the implementation of reasonable and prudent measures to avoid the causation of the damage will play a key role. - ii.
+That the claimant has not suffered the damage claimed. - iii.
+The lack of causal relationship between the damage claimed and the fault or negligent action or omission attributed by the claimant. - iv.
+That the damage claimed is due to a force majeure event (i.e.: an extraneous event that was unforeseeable and insurmountable).